heinoskov/huawei-solar-battery-optimizations/README.md

 > ⚠️ **CRITICAL**: These steps must be completed before installing the package.

+#### 1. Directory Setup
-1. Create a logging directory under your Home Assistant config folder:
+Create a logging directory under your Home Assistant config folder:
 ```bash
 mkdir /config/hsbo_logging
 ```

+#### 2. Configuration Update
-2. Add the following to your `configuration.yaml`:
+1. Add the following to your `configuration.yaml`:
 ```yaml
 homeassistant:
   allowlist_external_dirs:
     - "/config/hsbo_logging"
 ```

-3. Ensure the File integration is properly configured in Home Assistant.
+2. Reboot Home Assistant

+#### 3. File Integration Setup
+1. Navigate to Home Assistant Settings:
-a.
-In Home Assistant --> Settings --> Devices & Services
+   - Go to Settings → Devices & Services
-b.
-Add Integration
-c.
-Type File
+   - Click "Add Integration"
+   - Search for and select "File"
-d.
-Select "Set up a notification service"
+   - Choose "Set up a notification service"
-e.
-In the file path type /config/hsbo_logging/hsbo_system.log (do NOT select timestamp.
-Leave it OFF)
-f.
-Click Submit (you will be notifed with Success! and that the configuration for the file is created pointed to the path)

-Now, Home Assistant will not create a proper naming for this notify entity.
-So we edit the this and give it a proper name:
+2. Configure the notification service:
+   - File path: `/config/hsbo_logging/hsbo_system.log`
+   - Leave "Timestamp" OFF
+   - Click Submit

-g: Click Finish
+   - Click Finish when complete

+3. Set the correct entity name:
-h: In Home Assistant --> Settings --> Devices & Services --> Entities
+   - Go to Settings → Devices & Services → Entities
-i: Search for file (if this is your first file integration you will find an file entitiy with entity ID fo notify.file.
-If you already have the file integration - it may be named notify.file2
+   - Search for "file"
+   - Find the newly created file entity (will be either `notify.file` or `notify.file2` if you have existing file integrations)
-j: click on the entity to open it up
+   - Click on the entity to open it
-k: Click the wheel icon
+   - Click the settings (wheel) icon
-l: Edit the entity ID and add _hsbo_system_log (so the full entity ID must be notify.file_hsbo_system_log)
+   - Edit the entity ID to: `notify.file_hsbo_system_log`
-m: Click Update to update the entity.
+   - Click Update to save changes

-Make sure the notify file is exactly:  notify.file_hsbo_system_log

-4. To enable using the file logging for this project an input boolean (input_boolean.hsbo_logging_enabled) need to be turned ON - in order for this this logging functionality to work.

-> ⚠️ **Important**: The logging configuration is required for this project to function properly.
-The system uses file-based logging to track events and system state changes.
+> ⚠️ **Important**: The entity ID must be exactly `notify.file_hsbo_system_log` for the system to work properly.

+#### 4. Enable Logging
+- Locate the input boolean `input_boolean.hsbo_logging_enabled` in your Home Assistant instance
+- Set this to ON to enable the logging functionality

+> ⚠️ **Note**: The logging system won't function until this boolean is enabled.

 ## Installation